ESMValGroup/ESMValTool/doc/sphinx/source/recipes/droughts/recipe_spei.rst

 The standardized precipitation-evapotranspiration index (SPEI; Vicente-Serrano et al., 2010) has been developed to also account for temperature effects on the surface water fluxes.
-To consider evapotranspiration and plant water stress Potential Evapotranspiration (PET) is calculated based on atmospheric variables.
+To consider evapotranspiration and plant water stress, Potential Evapotranspiration (PET) is calculated based on atmospheric variables.
 Different methods to derive PET are described below.